 Assumptions: UART1 is transmitting a large text file to UART2.
 Both UARTs are using software flow control with single character Xoff (0F) and Xon (0D) tokens.
-Both have Xoff threshold (TCR [3:0]=F) set to 60 and Xon threshold (TCR[7:4]=B) set to 32.
+Both have Xoff threshold (TCR [3:0]=F) set to 60 and Xon threshold (TCR[7:4]=8) set to 32.
 Both have the interrupt receive threshold (TLR[7:4]=D) set to 52.

-UART1 begins transmission and sends 52 characters, at which point UART2 generates an interrupt to its processor to service the RCV FIFO, but assume the interrupt latency is fairly long.
-UART1 continues sending characters until a total of 60 characters have been sent.
-At this time UART2 transmits a 0F to UART1, informing UART1 to halt transmission.
-UART1 likely sends the 61st character, while UART2 is sending the Xoff character.
-UART2 is serviced and the processor reads enough data out of the RCV FIFO that the level drops to 32.
-UART2 now sends a 0D to UART1, informing UART1 to resume transmission.
+UART1 begins transmission and sends 52 characters, at which point UART2 will generate an interrupt to its processor to service the RCV FIFO, but assume the interrupt latency is fairly long.
+UART1 will continue sending characters until a total of 60 characters have been sent.
+At this time UART2 will transmit a 0F to UART1, informing UART1 to halt transmission.
+UART1 will likely send the 61st character while UART2 is sending the Xoff character.
+Now UART2 is serviced and the processor reads enough data out of the RCV FIFO that the level drops to 32.
+UART2 will now send a 0D to UART1, informing UART1 to resume transmission.